 Xacto knife, or sharp blade - We will be using this to create effects.

-Foam Core (32 x 40 )- (for watercolor) We use Foam Core in class to tape down our paper.
+Foam Core (32 x 40 )- We use Foam Core in class to tape down our paper.
 Foam Core is firm enough to keep the paper flat, and light enough to carry around and not weight down your box.

 Sketch pad - In the beginning you might use the sketch pad to take notes.
 Then you begin sketching subjects to paint.